jmilkiewicz/OverheadCourse/signups/ladies.markdown

 Training will be provided in English.

 ## 🗓️ Training Plan
-Two separate groups for {% include padelLadies.markdown %}.
-Each group with up to 4 participants.
+Two separate groups for {% include padelLadies.markdown %} ensuring a personalized experience for all female participants with similar skill levels in each group, accommodating up to 4 participants.

 Each group will experience **4.5-hour** training program and **1 hours** of unsupervised game: